Vyncent-vdW/sprint_5_game_platforms/README.md

 This project aims to identify patterns that determine whether or not a game succeeds.
-We'll be using a dataset from 2016; that data will be used to create forecasts and then serve to plan a campaign.
+We'll be using a dataset from 2016 and pretend that we are a global online video game store currently planning advertising campaigns for 2017, which is "next year".